BlinkTagInc/transit-departures-widget/README.md

 You can view an individual route HTML on demand by running the included Express app:

-    node app
+    npm start

 By default, `transit-departures-widget` will look for a `config.json` file in the project root.
 To specify a different path for the configuration file:

-    node app --configPath /path/to/your/custom-config.json
+    npm start -- --configPath /path/to/your/custom-config.json

 Once running, you can view the HTML in your browser at [localhost:3000](http://localhost:3000)